SpadeOps/buildpriority-task/README.md

 That way there is 2 possible way to call it :
  - Inside your pipeline, use the Agentless task <i>"Invoke REST API"</i> to call your Azure Function.
  - You can use the embedded [Azure Web Hooks](https://learn.microsoft.com/en-us/azure/devops/service-hooks/services/webhooks?view=azure-devops) to automate the call of your Azure Function at each deployment start.

+## About Us
+[SpadeOps](https://www.spadeops.com/) is a company dedicated to find new solutions for collaborative work with Azure, Azure DevOps and associated DevOps tools.
+We offer Scripts and Extensions based on Azure and Azure DevOps REST API services to improve your everyday experiences on those platforms.
+If you want to get updated on our futur release, you can go to our [WebPage](https://www.spadeops.com/).